 |Angular Resolution (µrad2 FWHM)||160 x 190|

 The first optical element is a set of white beam slits located just downstream of the differential pump that can be used to define the incoming beam size as well as mitigate heat loading.
 There are two independent double-crystal monochromator assemblies.
 The upstream monochromator #1 has fixed Si(111) crystals to facilitate energy changes for the microfocus setup while the downstream monochromator #2 has a sagittal focusing second crystal assemblies that can provide horizontal focusing of the beam for the main SAXS camera.
 We have observed a FWHM of 150 µm in intensity profiles of the sagittally focused 12.0 keV X-ray beam at the focal point for a 2 meter SAXS camera (about 64 m from the source) which corresponds to a demagnification ratio of 4.4:1.
 The maximum horizontal demagnification ratios are 6.2:1 and 7.3:1 for monochromator #1 and monochromator #2, respectively.
 (The increased divergence due to the relatively high demagnification ratios is not generally a problem for the systems we are studying).
 The beamline mirror is used for harmonic rejection and vertical focusing but it easily can be withdrawn from the beam path when desired.
 In between the monochromators and the mirror is a diamond beam position monitor (Dectris Rigi) and a set of scatterless monochromatic slits that can be used as beam defining slits.

 The current vertical focusing mirror is a dynamically bent flat mirror.
 Typical vertical beam profiles when focused for 1.5-3.5 m SAXS camera configurations are less than 30 µm FWHM.
-Downstream of the mirror are horizontal and vertical beam-defining slits for the monochromatic beam.
-These can be set to pass the entire beam or define a beam as small as 25 µm x 25 µm.
 A monochromatic photon shutter allows the monochromator optics to stay warm while allowing the user to enter the experimental enclosure.

 The experimental enclosure is 14 m long x 5 m wide x 3.3 m tall.
-The first 2 m are taken up by the vertical collimation slits and the downstream support, which incorporates filter/shutter assemblies, and a in-vacuum diamond intensity monitor and beam position monitor (Sydor DBPM) for the primary beam (I0) monitor.
+The first 2 m are taken up by the scatterless vertical collimation slits and the downstream support, which incorporates filter/shutter assemblies, and a in-vacuum diamond intensity monitor and beam position monitor (Sydor DBPM) for the primary beam (I0) monitor.
 Before the vertical collimation slits is a beryllium window.
 All components upstream of this window are under high vacuum (10-7 – 10-8 torr); thereafter, all components are in rough vacuum (10-3 – 10-4 torr).
 The downstream support moves all these components under computer control to follow the beam as reflected off of the mirror.
 Downstream of this table is 6.4 x 1.5 m vibration-isolation table that is used for most small-angle diffraction and scattering experiments.
 Two more sets of scatterless slits are mounted on this table, the upstream one is used as anti-scatter slits and the downstream (just upstream of the sample) as guard slits.

 The beamline control software is based on the Experimental Physics and Industrial Control System (EPICS) which is a distributed system using VME-based electronics with crate controllers running the proprietary real-time UNIX-like operating system VxWorks (Wind River Systems).
 Some equipment is run using The portable beamline control software package MX (Lavender, 2000).
 User interface software communicates over Ethernet via the EPICS Channel Access (CA) protocol or via MX servers.
 Beamline controls for EPICS are implemented using Tcl/Tk and Java menus as using the EPICS graphical control displays (MEDM).
 Other controls for MX and EPICS are written in python.
 These controls are all portable between different operating systems.
 Almost all user-facing controls are python GUIs.